 961BCE: King Delain took the halfling, Stofara, as his mistress.

 960BCE: Toffoun was born as the fourth son of the Firebeard family.

-933BCE: Zeus mates with and impregnates Brina, a priestess of Hera.
-The Queen of the Gods curses Brina, stating that she will not give birth on dry land.
+933BCE: Zeus mated with and impregnated Brina, a priestess of Hera.
+The Queen of the Gods cursed Brina, stating that she would not give birth on dry land.

 925BCE: Toffoun became enamored with the rites and rituals of Ares.
 He devoted more and more time to practicing with weapons and armor.
 He began to challenge every armed visitor to the temple, wishing to practice his skills in duels.